Chart Color Schemes

 Alexandra Headland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely influencing the area.
-Notable ones are SOL by Walker at Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
-The following details those most relevant.
+AreaSearch has identified five projects likely to affect the region.
+Notable ones include SOL by Walker - Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.